Emily Olivon

 Longwood University where she majored in Psychology and Social

-at Roanoke County DSS.
-Katie's research interests include social
+Work.
+Katie's research interests include social and emotional

 Liz Berke

-Liz graduated with her PhD in 2016.
-Prior to that earned an MA in
+Liz graduated with her PhD in 2016 and also earned an MA in Applied

-Applied Developmental Psychology and a BCBS certificate.
-She
+Developmental Psychology and a BCBS certificate.
+She received her

-received her B.S. in psychology from James Madison University and
+B.S. in psychology from James Madison University and worked for 2

-worked for 2 years at The Ivymount School in Rockville MD, in the
+years at The Ivymount School in Rockville, MD, in the Autism

-Autism Program.
-She has interned at the federal Department of
+Program.
+She has interned at the federal Department of Education

-Education Institute of Education Sciences.
-Her interests include
+Institute of Education Sciences.
+Her interests include special

 Rebecca Ullrich